iamkarthikricky/HungryBowls/README.md

 - Users should be able to view the website responsively in mobile view, tablet view as well.
 - Home Route
   - Navbar should contain the application title with logo, Home, Cart, and Logout button.
-  - Users should be able to navigate to Home route when clicking on **TASTY KITCHENS** logo.
+  - Users should be able to navigate to Home route when clicking on **HUNGRY BOWLS** logo.
   - Users should be able to see carousel images with its offer details.
   - Users should be able to see Popular Restaurants.
   - Users should be able to see the sort by icon as shown in the Figma.